microsoft/azuredevopslabs/labs/vsts/azurecd/readme.md

+---
-# Continuous Delivery(CD) workflow for Azure App Services
+title: Setting up Continuous Delivery workflow from the Azure Portal
+layout: page
+sidebar: vsts
+permalink: /labs/vsts/azurecd/
+folder: /labs/vsts/azurecd/
+---

+## Overview

 Continuous Delivery is a great option for projects that require multiple and frequent contributions to be integrated.
 Continuous Delivery in Team Services simplifies setting up a robust deployment pipeline for your app to publish the most recent updates to Azure App Service.
 The pipeline can be configured to build, runs tests, and deploy to a staging slot and then to production.